ibrettyoudid/swissarmyknife/README.md

 A pretty printer. `putGrid` can adjust column widths of tables (ie. values of type `[[String]]`) automatically to get the best use of space

-Got way to deep into this:
+Got way to deep into this, due to the desire to answer the question, can there be multiple minima?

+Trying to find something to impress people like you with I think

 I think I found a general law:
 No column A with less total text than B can end up wider than B